 Vending spaces are FREE, and are available on a “first come, first served” basis daily.
 YOU DO NOT NEED A PERMIT TO VEND, BUT YOU NEED A CITY SALES PERMIT WHICH ALL BUSINESSES NEED.
 Performing in spaces is permitted given that you “rotate” on a schedule if other performers also want to use the same space.
+(Read the ordinance)

 Hours are from 9 a.m. to Sunset daily.
 You may NOT set up in a space or “mark” a space prior to 9 a.m.
 You must wait adjacent to the vending space you wish to occupy.
 Waiting on the grassy area is encouraged so you do no obstruct pedestrians or merchants along the buildings on Ocean Front Walk.
+Parking is minimal, most vendors park a few blocks away and roll their vending items and tables in on a rolling cart.

 If you plan on selling ANYTHING you MUST HAVE A SELLERS PERMIT from the City of Los Angeles.
 If you don’t the cops will kick you off the boardwalk and/or give you a ticket.